 Things will likely change a lot, and it’s best to accept it as a part of the process and try not to stress too much about it.

 Juggling between communicating with others on the project and doing the actual work can be tricky.
 That’s why people who manage to stay focused despite all distractions are great collaborators and the ones who tend to move the project across the finish line.

 One pretty obvious but important trait when working with others is being helpful.
 If your colleague needs a hand with something, try answering their slack message when you see it – not two days later.

-Being helpful will help your colleague finish their part of the process and speed up the progress of the entire project.
+Whether in remote, in-person, or hybrid collaboration, being helpful will allow your colleagues to finish their part of the process and speed up the progress of the entire project.

 Honesty is simply the best policy.
 And in creative collaboration, things are no different.
 Even when everyone agrees on doing something, don’t be scared to give an alternative opinion.
 Constructive criticism can spark interesting conversations and yield great improvements.